tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 3. An eraser button for all three output windows
 4. A method to use two AR gene databases (ResFinder and ARG-ANNOT) simultaneously
 5. Add HMMER functionality for detecting new genes
+6. Build a command line version of SSTAR for Linux and OS X

 Citing SSTAR
 ------------